leyuan-sun/leyuan-sun.github.io/_pages/includes/others.md

 # 💻 Academic Service
+Reviewer
-- Reviewer for IEEE Transactions on Geoscience and Remote Sensing (TGRS)
+- IEEE Transactions on Geoscience and Remote Sensing (TGRS)
-- Reviewer for International Journal of Digital Earth
+- International Journal of Digital Earth
+- Neurocomputing
-- Reviewer for Journal of Supercomputing
+- Journal of Supercomputing
 - ...